 I cannot start or end a war, but in an effort to avoid participating in the repetition of the atrocities committed by regular civilians to their friends and neighbors, and to remind myself that “The only thing necessary for the triumph of evil is for good men to do nothing" (Edmund Burke), I have been reading as many WWII books as I can get my hands on.

-Continue reading to see my short list of books and movies about World War 2.
+Continue reading to see my list of books and movies about World War 2.

 1. Number the Stars

-I read this book years ago as a child and still remember Lois Lowry's moving story of Ellen and Annemarie struggling to survive during the Nazis' attempt to take over Europe.
+I read Number the Stars years ago as a child and still remember Lois Lowry's moving story of Ellen and Annemarie struggling to survive during the Nazis' attempt to take over Europe.

 “Ellen had said that her mother was afraid of the ocean, that it was too cold and too big.
 The sky was, too, thought Annemarie.
 The whole world was: too cold, too big.
 And too cruel. ”